vulcanize/vulcanizedb/README.md

+⛔️ DEPRECATED: This repository is no longer maintained.

+This repository has been broken up into separate repositories for its different components

+1. The superNode functionality has been split into separate repos for the indexing and serving workflows, [here](https://github.com/vulcanize/ipld-eth-indexer) and [here](https://github.com/vulcanize/ipld-eth-server), respectively
+2. The headerSync functionality can be found [here](https://github.com/vulcanize/eth-header-sync)
+3. The contractWatcher functionality can be found [here](https://github.com/vulcanize/eth-contract-watcher)

 # Vulcanize DB

 [![Build Status](https://travis-ci.org/vulcanize/vulcanizedb.svg?branch=master)](https://travis-ci.org/vulcanize/vulcanizedb)
 [![Go Report Card](https://goreportcard.com/badge/github.com/vulcanize/vulcanizedb)](https://goreportcard.com/report/github.com/vulcanize/vulcanizedb)

 > Vulcanize DB is a set of tools that make it easier for developers to write application-specific indexes and caches for dapps built on Ethereum.

-## Notice

-This repository has been broken up into separate repositories for its different components

-The headerSync functionality can be found [here](https://github.com/vulcanize/eth-header-sync)
-The contractWatcher functionality can be found [here](https://github.com/vulcanize/eth-contract-watcher)
-The superNode functionality can be found [here](https://github.com/vulcanize/ipfs-blockchain-watcher)

 ## Table of Contents
 1. [Background](#background)